cancersysbio/pan-metastasis/README.md

-## Inferring clonality and timing of metastatic spread with WES data from paired primamry tumors and metastases
+# Inferring the clonality and timing of metastatic spread with WES data

 ## Clonality simulation